 - adjust your sleep schedule

-- take steps to manage your stress
+- take steps to manage stress

-They may also prescribe preventive medications to reduce the frequency or length of your migraines.
+They may also prescribe preventive medications to reduce the frequency or length of your migraine attacks.
 For example, they may prescribe antidepressants or anticonvulsants to adjust your brain chemistry or function.

 Some integrative therapies may also provide relief.
 As mentioned, acupressure, acupuncture, massage therapy, and some supplements may help prevent or treat migraine.